 Answer 13C: WFTC reviews are subject to small claims review as described in WAC 458-20-100 as the amount at issue is below \$25,000.
 This process provides petitioners with a simplified review that includes an abbreviated written determination, which becomes the final action of the department.
-If you do not want your case heard as a small claims review, you may request a longer mainstream review at the department.
+If you do not want your case heard as a small claims review, you may request a longer, more in-depth mainstream review with the department.
 Once the petition for informal review is received, the department will acknowledge receipt with a letter.
 You will have the opportunity to provide additional records and explain your position in an informal hearing.
 After the department has reviewed your claim, a tax review officer assigned to your case will issue a final agency determination.
 A determination concerning the review of an assessment or refund denial may be appealed to the board of tax appeals.
 A determination concerning the review of a letter ruling is not subject to further appeal beyond the department.
+Additional information on further appeal rights may be found at https://dor.wa.gov/ file-pay-taxes/reviews-and-appeals/rule-100-further-appeal-rights.

 (14) What if I owe money to the department?
-If you receive a WFTC refund amount that is larger than you were entitled to receive, the department may assess the overpaid amount.
+If you receive a WFTC refund amount that is larger than you were entitled to receive, the department may issue an assessment for the overpaid amount.